 First, remove any weeds.
 Second, make sure you keep your garden free of debris and dead leaves.
 This will make it harder for weeds to take root.
 Finally, consider using a mulch to prevent weeds from growing in the first place.

-#3) Begin To Plant Cool Season Crops
+#3: Plant Your Cool Season Crops

 It's time to start planting cool season crops!
 Cool season crops are vegetables that can tolerate cold temperatures and frost, such as broccoli, cabbage, and kale.
 These crops can be planted in late summer or early fall, and will be ready to harvest in the winter or early spring.